-He is a singer-songwriter, film producer and author born James William Buffett in Pascagoula, Mississippi and growing up beside Mobile Bay, Alabama.
+He was a singer-songwriter, film producer and author born James William Buffett in Pascagoula, Mississippi who grew up beside Mobile Bay, Alabama.

 He studied at Auburn University and The University of Southern Mississippi where he graduated with a history degree.
 During his time at University he learned to play the guitar and when he left education he took on a job in Nashville for Billboard Magazine where be was a correspondent.
 This was where he got his first job as a country singer and in 1970 he released his first album Down to Earth.
 At the same time he had taken up busking in New Orleans and continued it in Florida when the country singer Jerry Jeff Walker took him to Key West.
 This is where he remained and took on the laid back beach loving personality, which he is often identified with today.